bitchLessNess/git_tutorial/readme.md

 - dooing this is also one of them
 -  though it is very easy to do
 - i still feel a lil empowered

+# This line is added to check the branch, if the next push makes a brach or not
+hope this works
+- finger crossed